visama/Cat_vae/docs/Outlier_detection.md

-# Vae outlier detection tutorial
+## Outlier detection tutorial

+# One class as outlier-class

+# Random data points as outliers